Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

 holds true.

 It can be seen in Fig.~\ref{fig6} that all methods tested achieve perfect resolution at high SNR.
-For each method, the elevation resolution threshold is substantially smaller than its counterpart in azimuth, which is reasonable since the RMSEs of elevation estimation are always better than those of azimuth estimation as shown in previous examples.
-The proposed method enables the lowest threshold for both elevation and azimuth resolution.
-Note that it is possible for the ALS algorithm to use the designed tensor model in order to resolve two closely spaced targets at extremely low SNR.
+For each method, the elevation resolution threshold is substantially smaller than its counterpart in azimuth, which is reasonable since the RMSEs of elevation estimation are usually better than those of azimuth estimation as shown in previous examples. { The performance of the CPD as well as SS methods is poor, while the JSVD, CSAP and CESA approaches improve the resolution performance at different levels.
+The DOA estimates in Step~1 of the proposed method are unsatisfactory due to the influence of the cross term.
+It is possible for the TALA algorithm to use the designed tensor model in order to resolve two closely spaced sources at very low SNR.
 The threshold, however, is worse than that of the proposed method due to the destructive influence of the cross term.
-Indeed, the cross term is masked by the noise when SNR is low, and the ALS-based algorithm can capture only the structure of the signal term, while the structure of the cross term is different and cannot be captured by the ALS-based method.
-In fact, the cross term for the ALS-based method works as an additional noise component, and the cross term degrades the performance of the ALS-based method even when SNR is high.
-With the increase of SNR, the DOA estimation accuracy improvement provided by the ALS algorithm degrades since the cross term cannot be ignored.
-This is the main reason behind the fact that the curves (for azimuth and elevation) for the ALS algorithm in Fig.~\ref{fig6} are relatively flat compared to the curves for the other methods tested.
-Finally, note that the proposed iterative 2-D DOA estimation method can effectively mitigate the cross term and, hence, achieves a better resolution performance.
+Indeed, the cross term is masked by the noise when SNR is low, and the TALA algorithm can capture only the structure of the signal term, while the structure of the cross term is different and cannot be captured by the TALA algorithm.
+In fact, the cross term for the TALA method has the same effect as an additional noise component, and the cross term degrades the performance of the TALA method even when SNR is high.
+With the increase of SNR, the DOA estimation accuracy improvement provided by the TALA algorithm degrades since the cross term starts to dominate the noise term.
+This is the main reason behind the fact that the curves (for azimuth and elevation) for the TALA algorithm in Fig.~\ref{fig6} are relatively flat compared to the curves for the other methods tested (which is also true for the CPD methods).} Consequently, the proposed iterative 2-D DOA estimation method enables the lowest threshold for both elevation and azimuth resolution and, hence, achieves a better resolution performance as it can effectively mitigate the cross term.